-While the urban design principles outlined in Section 3.2.1 above are high-level in scope and intended to highlight the important design elements of design within the Township of Russell, more specific design guidelines are provided below in this Section for development within the Villages, Embrun Business Park, Commercial Parks, and the 417the Industrial Park.
-These design guidelines are intended to be supplemented by additional guidelines to be implemented via other tools, including separate use-specific or areaspecific guidelines, or as part of a Community Planning Permit System, as applicable.
-In addition to the urban design principles outlined above, within the Villages, Council shall also promote the implementation of the following urban design guidelines in the preparation and review of development proposals.
+While the urban design principles outlined in Section 3.2.1 are high-level and intended to highlight the important design elements within the Township of Russell, more specific design guidelines are provided in this Section for development within the Villages, Embrun Business Park, and the 417 Industrial Park.
+These design guidelines are intended to be supplemented by additional guidelines to be implemented via other tools, including separate use-specific or area-specific guidelines, or as part of a Community Planning Permit System, as applicable.
+In addition to the urban design principles, Council shall also promote the implementation of the following urban design guidelines in the preparation and review of development proposals.

-3.2.2.1 Village Design Geuidelines
+3.2.2.1 Village Design Guidelines

-- 1. New development should be oriented towards the street, with parking generally provided at the rear or side of the building. - 2.
-In cases where parking can only be provided in the front of the building due to the nature of the use or the property fabric, parking shall be buffered and screened by landscapingplant material screens and, only as necessary, structural elements.; - 3.
-The operational characteristics and visual appearance of loading and services areas. (including garbage and outdoor storage areas.) must be designed to mitigate adverse effects on adjacent properties and should be located away from residential uses and screened from roads, where possible. - 4.
-Development blocks should generally be between 100 and 250 metres in length, with longer blocks permitted depending on topography and road alignment.
-Residential blocks should range between 50 and 60 metres and may be deeper longer depending on the proposed land uses and requirements for parking and lanes.
+- 1. New development should be oriented towards the street, with parking generally provided at the rear or side of the building. - In cases where parking can only be provided in the front of the building due to the nature of the use or the property fabric, parking shall be buffered and screened by landscaping and, only as necessary, structural elements. - The operational characteristics and visual appearance of loading and services areas, including garbage and outdoor storage areas, must be designed to mitigate adverse effects on adjacent properties and should be located away from residential uses and screened from roads, where possible.

+4. Development blocks should generally be between 100 and 250 metres in length, with longer blocks permitted depending on topography and road alignment.
+Residential blocks should range between 50 and 60 metres and may be longer depending on the proposed land uses and requirements for parking and lanes.